remi-dupre/rem-distributed-c/algorithm.md

 ### Assumptions
  - (a1) *owner(r_x) = process*
  - (a2) *owner(r_y) != process ==> owner(p(r_y)) != process*
-   When can easily check this before sending a request and replace r_y with p(r_y) if necessary.
+   We can easily check this before sending a request and replace r_y with p(r_y) if necessary.
    Thus, we won't need to send p(r_y), but owner(r_y) will have to set it at retreival.

 ### Algorithm